nbe95/cowphone/README.md

 Behind the scenes, the tool launches a local FTP server and generates new fortune cows as bitmaps according to the defined schedule.
 Then, it requests the phone to download the bitmaps and use it as its logo via HTTPS webinterface.
+In addition, a very basic web API is available at port 50080.
+Check it out to see what it can do.